Children's Book Authors Available for Appearances

 Holly Stone-Barker, illustrator of Mama’s Bayou, The House That Witchy Built, and Blue Frog: The Legend of Chocolate, combines her illustration experience with her love of education by instructing art programs for school-aged children with the Arts Council of Greater Baton Rouge.
 For the past several years she has been an active member on the Baton Rouge Artist Roster.
 She says, “I enjoy sharing my knowledge and love of art with children, and in return the children give me fresh innovative ways to see the world.”
 Holly has programs for PK-12th grade.
 Rates: $250/half-day; $500/full day, plus expenses.
 The artist will do up to 5 presentations in a day.
 For more information, visit www.paperedmoon.com.

-Jane Sutcliffe is the author of nearly two dozen biographies for children.
+Jane Sutcliffe is the author of over two dozen children’s .
 Her articles have been published in Highlights for Children, Boys’ Life, and Appleseeds.
 Jane loves to visit schools across the country, talking to students about how research can be exciting.
 Jane can create a custom-made talk for your class, or you can choose one of her popular programs.
 She lives with her family, their dog, goats, and cows in Tolland, Connecticut.
 Rates: $850 per day for southern New England (Connecticut, Rhode Island, and Massachusetts).
 Travel expenses apply outside this area.
 For more information, visit http://www.janesutcliffe.com.

 Mel Tarman, co-author of Toby Belfer Learns about Heroes and Martyrs, is available for school and library programs for grades 5-8.
 His book tells the story of Toby’s visit to Yad Vashem, the Holocaust History Museum in Israel, where she learns about the Righteous Gentiles, the Christian men and women who aided persecuted Jews during the Holocaust.
 Presentations focus on WWII, the Holocaust, and the heroes dicussed in the book.
 Rates: Mel Tarman does not charge for school, library, church, and synagogue appearances other than travel expenses.
 Contact us for more details.